US companies seeking capital during pandemic test bank market's new normal

 Spokespeople at Gilead and Bank of America, the administrative agent on the prior credit facility, declined to comment.

-Meanwhile, household name IBM took a different path and extended its credit facilities by signing a new USUS$2.5bn 364-day loan and extending the maturities on its USUS$2.5bn three-year credit agreement and USUS$10.25bn five-year credit agreements by two years, rather than completely refinancing.
+Meanwhile, household name IBM took a different path and extended its credit facilities by signing a new US$2.5 billion 364-day loan and extending the maturities on its US$2.5 billion three-year credit agreement and US$10.25 billion five-year credit agreements by two years, rather than completely refinancing.
 The A2/A rated technology giant withdrew its 2020 annual forecast as the pandemic impacted second quarter revenues.

-B+/Ba2 rated Ford, which lost its investment grade status in March due to the outbreak’s economic fallout, is on the opposite side of the spectrum as it seeks to extend maturities on USUS$5.35bn in existing loans.
+B+/Ba2 rated Ford, which lost its investment grade status in March due to the outbreak’s economic fallout, is on the opposite side of the spectrum as it seeks to extend maturities on US$5.35 billion in existing loans.

-After pulling its refinancing plans for USUS$15.4bn in loans earlier this year, the B+/Ba2 rated automaker is currently in market looking to extend a more modestly-sized amount.
+After pulling its refinancing plans for US$15.4 billion in loans earlier this year, the B+/Ba2 rated automaker is currently in market looking to extend a more modestly-sized amount.

-As it looks to push out maturities on a USUS$3.35bn three-year revolving credit and a USUS$2bn three-year revolver for another year, the company will leave a USUS$10.05bn five-year revolver and USUS$1.5bn term loan unchanged.
+As it looks to push out maturities on a US$3.35 billion three-year revolving credit and a US$2 billion three-year revolver for another year, the company will leave a USUS$10.05 billion five-year revolver and US$1.5 billion term loan unchanged.